 But first, let’s learn all we can about this unheralded kitchen appliance.
 We rarely think about our disposals, but who doesn’t love the therapeutic sound of food ground to bits?
-Your kitchen sink garbage disposal is essential for keeping your pipes clear of clogs, but what do you really need to know about your garbage disposal?
-One thing is for certain, we miss it when it’s not working properly!
+They’re essential for keeping your pipes clear of clogs, but what do you really need to know about them?
+One thing is for sure, we miss it when it’s not working.